mzgoddard/hard-source-webpack-plugin/README.md

 ### `environmentPaths`

+Requires Node > 4.
+Other versions will silently disable this option.

 The options to `environmentPaths` are passed to [`env-hash`](https://www.npmjs.com/package/env-hash).
 Using `env-hash`, HardSourceWebpackPlugin tries to detect when changes in the configuration environment have changed such that it should ignore any cache.
-It is advised not but this can be disabled by setting environmentPaths to `false`.
+You can disable this check, though its best not to, by setting `environmentPaths` to `false`.

 Here are the options as documented in `env-hash`.